ai-mindset/ai-mindset.github.io/_posts/2025-10-21-TIL-hybrid-rag.md

 tags: [til, rag, llm, retrieval, ai]
 ---

-**TL;DR:** Retrieval Augmented Generation (RAG) uses three main retrieval strategies: (1) Sparse retrieval (50 years old) relies on keyword matching via TF-IDF/BM25 - excellent for exact matches but poor with synonyms; (2) Dense retrieval (5-10 years old) uses vector embeddings to capture semantic meaning - better for natural language but misses rare terms; (3) Hybrid retrieval (2-3 years old) combines both approaches with fusion algorithms to merge results.
+**TL;DR:** Retrieval Augmented Generation (RAG) uses three main retrieval strategies: (1) Sparse retrieval (50 years old) relies on keyword matching via TF-IDF/BM25- excellent for exact matches but poor with synonyms; (2) Dense retrieval (5-10 years old) uses vector embeddings to capture semantic meaning- better for natural language but misses rare terms; (3) Hybrid retrieval (2-3 years old) combines both approaches with fusion algorithms to merge results.
 Hybrid retrieval is now the gold standard, balancing precision, recall, and processing speed for modern RAG systems.
 <!--more-->

 ## RAG Retrieval: The Key to Accurate AI Responses

 This post is based on a concise and informative video titled [Hybrid RAG](https://yewtu.be/watch?v=r0Dciuq0knU) from the IBM Technology YouTube channel.
 The video provides an excellent short introduction to what Hybrid RAG is.

-A RAG system's effectiveness depends largely on its retrieval strategy - how it fetches information to feed into an LLM.
+A RAG system's effectiveness depends largely on its retrieval strategy- how it fetches information to feed into an LLM.
 The process works by:
 1. Processing a user query
 2. Retrieving relevant chunks from a knowledge base
 3. Feeding those chunks to an LLM